JJBussert/AspireTest/README.md

 - Use `?testUser=admin` or `?testUser=basic` for API testing
 - Check Docker Desktop for SQL Server container status
 - All services auto-restart on code changes through Aspire
+- Use `test-deployment.sh` to validate your local setup